 An EPA is a document you sign authorizing another person to manage your legal and personal affairs.
 It is valid even though you lose mental capacity through a stroke or other disability.
 A court order is not required to make it valid.
 At your choice, an EPA can take effect immediately or only when you lose mental capacity.
 The powers associated with it are generally very comprehensive and may include the ability to transfer property out of your name.
-The named lawyer must ensure your property is used only for your benefit or for the benefit of others you have specifically named.
-It is critical you exercise great care in choosing the person who will be your lawyer since you are placing a great deal of power and trust in them.
+The named attorney must ensure your property is used only for your benefit or for the benefit of others you have specifically named.
+It is critical you exercise great care in choosing the person who will be your attorney since you are placing a great deal of power and trust in them.

 Personal Directive 'Living Will'

 Personal directives are written statements directed to your chosen agent (generally a spouse, child or trusted friend) and health care providers which state your wishes pertaining to your medical care if you become seriously ill and unable to make those decisions for yourself.
 The personal directive is signed at a time when you have sufficient mental capacity to make sound decisions and should be done in the presence of a lawyer.
 The personal directive can be shown to your health care providers and those persons would be obliged to follow the lawful wishes stated in the directive.

 An EPA and a personal directive are documents which express your choices.
 When you do not choose, the government has put in place a program to deal with your financial and personal care.
 The result is significantly more expensive than the EPA and personal directive.